lukehaines2/HW_wk4d4_SQL/answers.md

     18. Selects the id of the user with the name "Jonathan Anderson"?

+    select id from users where name = "johnathan Anderson3";
+    17

     19. Inserts a wishlist entry for the user with the name "Jonathan Anderson" for the product "The Ruby Programming Language".